yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-semidefiniteprogramming.md

 > Strict inequalities simply does not make much sense in continuous numerical optimization.

-If you want to satisfy a strict inequality, you simply have to define a non-strict inequality with a margin.
+If you want to satisfy a strict inequality, you have to define a non-strict inequality with a margin.

 To avoid the zero solution on this homogeneous problem we can for instance add a margin and use \\(P \succeq I \\) (which additionally ensures we obtain a strictly feasible solution), or as we do here, constrain the trace of the matrix to dehomogenize the solution.